A smooth landing for families moving off Bluebird or Serve

 Here’s how:

-More than four family members.
+More than five family members.

 More than one card per family member.